m90/seeThru/README.md

 ## Word of warning

 This approach is a **cheap hack**!
 Due to the lack of alpha support in HTML5 video it is one of the few ways to use video with alpha, so it might be the only viable option in some cases, but please don't expect it to work like a charm when processing 30fps 1080p video (or multiple videos) on an old machine with 39 browser tabs opened.
-Test your usage thoroughly on old machines as well and if you're not satisfied with the speed, maybe think about using Flash Video (there, I said it!).
-Also: the approach has **very limited mobile support**, sorry!!!
+Test your usage thoroughly on old machines as well and if you're not satisfied with the speed, maybe think about using a purely native solution.
+Also: the mobile support of this approach is **very limited**.

 ## Table of contents
  - <a href="#video-setup">Video Setup</a>